LMauricius/oura-docs/content/0_Introduction/Code_reading.md

 ** This is a 'Hello world!' example

-** We need to write to console use write with Console (module Std)
+** We need to write to console using write with Console module Std

 ** The main program
 main def() => {
-    write "Hello world!"
+    write!
+"Hello world!"
 }
 ```